 Activities: Shopping for Maine Products Online

-If you can’t visit Maine in the near future, let Maine come to you.
+Whether you are visiting and want to take home a special Maine-made product or want to shop from the comfort of your home, there are an abundance of Maine products to choose from.
 Some of the state’s best purveyors will mail order Maine foods and Maine-made goods to homes across the country.
 Go to Maine Made, an organization that builds recognition for Maine products and their producers, to see recommendations for local food purveyors, crafts, sporting goods, gifts, fiber arts and much more.
+You’ll learn where to buy, either in person or online.
 Here’s a sampling of producers that are worth checking out.

 From the Sea

 Luke’s Lobster in Saco and Portland has established a nationwide reputation for shipping lobster, lobster rolls and other sustainable seafood from Maine.
 Anyone looking for Lobster Mac & Cheese, Maine oysters and crab claws can visit their website.
 But they have plenty of competition from companies such as Graffam Bros of Rockport, Lucky Catch Lobster of Portland, and Dorr Lobster Co. of Milbridge.

 Atlantic Sea Farms in Saco specializes in kelp products.
 Those include Seaweed Salad to Sea-Chi, a mild kimchi, and Sea-Beet Kraut, a kelp sauerkraut.
 Their Ready-Cut Kelp is ready to eat while their Kelp Cubes are designed to add to soups and smoothies.